-Part Three: Po wers of the Fair Work Ombudsm nan Type of change Section WEstjustice's dr rafting suggestions Insert new section into FW Act 557B (1) If in an application in relation to a contravention of a civil remedy provision referred to in subsection (2), the Fair Work Ombudsman has issued an assessment notice to the employer in relation to the applicant, it is presumed that the employer owes the amounts specified in the notice to the applicant, unless the employer proves otherwise.
-(2) The civil remedy provisions are the following: (a) subsection 44(1) (which deals with contraventions of the National Employment Standards); (b) section 45 (which deals with contraventions of modern awards); (c) section 50 (which deals with contraventions of enterprise agreements); (d) section 280 (which deals with contraventions of workplace determinations); (e) section 293 (which deals with contraventions of national minimum wage orders); and (f) section 305 (which deals with contraventions of equal remuneration orders).
-See Recommend dation 19 for background information.
-Amend FW Act 570(2) (c)(i) At the end of section 570(2)(c)(i) and the words 'or the FWO' after 'FWC'.
-500 dation 18 for background information.
+Part Three: P owers of the I air Work Ombudsman Type of Section WEstjustice's drafting suggestions change , , , , Insert new section into FW Act 557B (1) If in an application in relation to a contravention of a cive remedy provision referred to in subsection (2), the Fair Work Ombudsman has issued an assessment notice to the employer in relation to the applicant, it is presumed that the employer owes the amounts specified in the notice of the applicant, unless the employer proves otherwise. he t (2) The civil remedy provisions are the following: (a) subsection 44(1) (which deals with contraventions of the National Employment Standards); f (b) section 45 (which deals with contraventions of mode awards); ern (c) section 50 (which deals with contraventions of enterprise agreements); (d) section 280 (which deals with contraventions of workplace determinations); (e) section 293 (which deals with contraventions of nation minimum wage orders); and onal (f) section 305 (which deals with contraventions of equaremuneration orders). ıl See Recommendation 29 for background information.
+Amend FW Act 570(2) (c)(i) At the end of section 570(2)(c)(i) add the words 'or the FWO, or failed to comply with an assessment notice' after 'FWC'.
+See Recommendation 29 for background information.
 Insert new subsection 682 1(ca) make assessments of amounts owed by employers to employees.
-See Recommend dation 19 for background information.
-Insert new subsection Insert new 717A 717A Assessment notices nt notices (1) This section applies if: (a) an employer has by notice been invited to attend a conference conducted by the FWO; (b) the employer unreasonably refused to participate in that conference; and (c) the FWO reasonably believes that the employer has contravened one or more of the following: (i) a provision of the National Employment Standards; (ii) a term of a modern award; (iii) a term of an enterprise agreement; (iv) a term of a workplace determination; (v) a term of a national minimum wage order; (vi) a term of an equal remuneration order.
+See Recommendation 29 for background information.
+Insert new subsection 717A 717A Assessment notices (1) This section applies if: (a) an employer has by notice been invited to attend a conference conducted by the FWO; (b) the employer unreasonably refused to participate in that conference or the conference failed to resolve the dispute; and (c) the FWO reasonably believes that the employer has contravened one or more of the following:

+(i) a provision of the National Employment Standards; (ii) a term of a modern award; (iii) a term of an enterprise agreement; (iv) a term of a workplace determination; (v) a term of a national minimum wage order; (vi) a term of an equal remuneration order.
 (2) The FWO may give the employer a notice (assessment notice) that sets out: (a) the name of the employer to whom the notice is given; (b) the name of the person in relation to whom the FWO reasonably believes the contravention has occurred; (d) brief details of the contravention; (e) the FWO's assessment of the amounts that the person referred to in paragraph (c) above is owed by the person referred to in paragraph (a) above; and (e) any other matters prescribed by the regulations.
-See Recommer ndation 19 for background information.
+See Recommendation 29 for background information.